pablogl2002/docs_p_system_simulate/README.md

 # PSystem python library

-The PSystem library allows you to create P Systems and evolve them, enabling complex simulations of these computational models.## PSystem class and its functions
+The PSystem library allows you to create P Systems and evolve them, enabling complex simulations of these computational models.

 ## PSystem Class and Its functions
 ### Creating a PSystem Object